ddlamb2000/clairgrid/README.md

 Primarily designed for small businesses, the application enables the management of diverse and extensive organizational information, facilitating easy and natural sharing among stakeholders using only a web browser.

-εncooη also serves as the foundation for developing a comprehensive business-oriented application development toolkit.
+clairgrid also serves as the foundation for developing a comprehensive business-oriented application development toolkit.

 Copyright David Lambert 2025